RedisInsight/Tutorials/src/redis_stack/working_with_json.md

     }'
 ```

-You can use [JSONPath](https://goessner.net/articles/JsonPath/) to access any part of the stored JSON document:
+You can use [JSONPath](https://goessner.net/articles/JsonPath/) to access any part of the stored JSON document.

 ```redis Get specific fields
 JSON.GET bikes:1 $.model